1. Home

 • Students will see a list of available Pages or Collections from their Mahara account.
 Selecting the one they want to submit and clicking the statement to confirm their agreement with the University’s Academic Integrity Statement, they can then Save Changes

-• Within Mahara, the original portfolio remains available for editing.
+• For unlocked submissions, the original portfolio remains available for editing.

 • Within Mahara, students can view the submitted portfolio, by selecting the Show submitted portfolios check box, and clicking Search.
-The submitted portfolio displays the submitted date and time and is not editable.
+The submitted portfolio displays the submitted date and time and is not editable (locked).

 • Once you release grades and feedback, students can visit the assignment submission point to view the results.